This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 Important: Please upload a picture of the record so we can accurately verify that the correct vaccine is entered.

-To do this, you will need the following information:
+To create an account and set a PIN, you will need the following information:

 *This must be on file with the health unit